 It is common knowledge that Stan Laurel was a Karno Comedian for a few years, but how much do you know about those years?
 For starters, just how many years was it?
 And just how much of that time was spent in the UK, and how much in the US?
 It's also widely known that Laurel was understudy to Chaplin in the sketch Mumming Birds, but is this the only Karno sketch in which these two played together?
-Well now, for the first time ever, you can discover exactly when, where, and with whom, Laurel spent his time in the Karno Company, by purchasing a copy of the book:
+Well now you can discover exactly when, where, and with whom, Laurel spent his time in the Karno Company, by purchasing a copy of either or both of these book:

 CHAPLIN - Stage by Stage

-For the first time ever, Laurel's routes as he traversed the full width of the U.S.A., from New York to Los Angeles and back, will be tracked in full.
-The reception given to the English Karno Company by American audiences, and the hardship they hard to endure, both on- and off- stage, will be admirably recounted.
+Laurel's routes as he traversed the full width of the U.S.A., from New York to Los Angeles and back, are tracked in full.
+The reception given to the English Karno Company by American audiences, and the hardship they hard to endure, both on- and off- stage, is admirably recounted.
 All this - and so much more.

-The book is richly illustrated with over one-hundred and thirty scrapbook cuttings; posters; programme notes; cast lists; line illustrations; cartoons and caricatures, and several previously unpublished photographs of both Laurel and Chaplin, which together give a unique and definitive account of those 'lost' years.
+The books are richly illustrated with scrapbook cuttings; posters; programme notes; cast lists; line illustrations; cartoons and caricatures, and several previously unpublished photographs of both Laurel and Chaplin, which together give a unique and definitive account of those 'lost' years.

 Click on the LULU icon below to purchase copies of these magnificent volumes: